-6. One of the best conversation starters for the first time you meet someone: What do you do in life?
+6. What do you do in life?

 This is a great question you can ask to someone you just met, just don’t make it the very first question as it is quite direct; but you can still ask it early on.

 This is also a great question to quickly get to know the person you are talking to.

 As the previous question, it gives you the opportunity to have an interesting conversation about what the other person enjoys in their life, the only difference it’s this question is broader.